swirlai/swirl-search/docs/Developer-Guide.md

 The `qs=` parameter can also be used with the [providers](#specify-searchproviders-with-the-providers-url-parameter) and [result_mixer](Developer-Reference.md#mixers-1) parameters.

+As of Swirl 3.1.0, RAG processing is now available through a single API call using `qs=`, e.g. `?qs=metasearch&rag=true`.

 Note that `&page=` is NOT supported with `qs=`; to access the second page of results use the `next_page` property from the `info.results` structure.

 ``` json